 The U.S. Embassy is pleased to announce an open call for proposals from interested individuals and organizations to for its English-Language Teaching Program.
-This program focuses on English-language projects for members of the Azerbaijani Internally Displaced Persons communities and other communities outside of Baku in need of additional resources and expertise.
-In addition to in person, programs may be offered virtually, in part or in their entirety.
+This program focuses on English-language projects for members of the vulnerable communities in need of additional resources and expertise, especially those located outside of the capital city.
+In addition to in-person programs, teaching engagements may be offered virtually, in part or in their entirety.

 The Program purposes are:

-- To organize English-language training programs for professional development of English language teachers in IDP communities;
+To organize English-language training programs for professional development of English-language teachers in underserved communities;

-- To conduct English-language teaching projects that support educational development, critical thinking and expression, community service, environmental affairs, and youth development.
+To conduct English-language teaching projects that concurrently support educational development, critical thinking and expression, community service, environmental affairs, and youth development.

 Participants and Audiences: